thinkinglabs/thinkinglabs.github.io/_posts/2023-05-02-continuous-code-reviews-using-non-blocking-reviews-a-case-study.md

 title: Continuous Code Reviews using Non-Blocking Reviews
 author: Thierry de Pauw
 category: articles
-tags: [ Code Review, Continuous Integration, Continuous Delivery ]
+tags: [ Code Review, Continuous Integration, Continuous Delivery, Case Study]
 ---

 The usual way to achieve fast Continuous Code Reviews is through Pair Programming or Ensemble Programming.
 In this article, I will share a less common approach to Continuous Code Reviews using Non-Blocking Reviews.